Skip to Main Content

 Microsoft Teams, SharePoint Online and OneDrive are all provided by RCSI as 'out of the box' products for storing and sharing research data.

 • OneDrive is a good option for individual work and when you want to keep your files private.
-OneDrive at RCSI provides every account holder with 1TB of storage.
 You can also use OneDrive to share a file or folder with another person.
 However, research data that is held on OneDrive will not be accessible to you or other team members should your account at RCSI expire, for example, if you were to move on to another university or organization.

 • SharePoint is a good option for team work, and is ideal for storing research data files that need to be accessible to members of a research team.
-SharePoint at RCSI provides every team with 2TB of storage.
 Research data that is stored on SharePoint will remain accessible to other team members who are listed to access the project folder (or site) even if team members change over the course of the research.
-Additional space on SharePoint can be requested by contacting the IT Department.

 SharePoint is a cloud storage solution and is ideal for storing and sharing research data and documentation with team members.
 The Principal Investigator of a project can request a Teams site on SharePoint where they and their team can safely store and access all research data and documentation in a single location.
 The Teams site is suitable for a research project that will require anything up to 2TB of storage, and can be used to safely store data and documentation, including research tools, signed consent forms, lab notes and metadata.
 If you require additional storage space on SharePoint for your project you should contact the IT department to discuss options.